snadi/sca-demos/ReadMe.md

 # CMPUT 402/501 Static Analysis Tools Demo

-This sample code is used to demo different static verification tools such as FindBugs, PMD, Google ErrorProne, SpotBugs, CogniCrypt, and Coverity.
+This sample code is used to demo different static verification tools such as FindBugs, PMD, Google ErrorProne, SpotBugs, and CogniCrypt.

 ## Getting Started